 Sharing your data with StatsNZ – it’s your choice

-You are being asked to decide if some of your Growing Up in New Zealand data can be securely shared with Statistics New Zealand (StatsNZ) for use in a large research database called the Integrated Data Infrastructure (IDI).
+You are being asked to decide if some of your Growing Up in New Zealand data 17-Year Data Collection can be securely shared with Statistics New Zealand (StatsNZ) for use in a large research database called the Integrated Data Infrastructure (IDI).
+This is completely optional, and what you decide will not affect your participation in any part of the study going forward.

-How we keep your data safe
+How are your Growing Up in NZ data kept safe

 Discover how your Growing Up in New Zealand data is kept safe, how it’s already making a difference, and how sharing it can help create even more impact.